elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/introduction.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> A behavioral design pattern in JavaScript provides a way to manage communication and interaction between objects, such as observer, strategy, and command patterns.
+      <strong>Interview Response:</strong> A behavioral design pattern in JavaScript focuses on improving or streamlining the interaction between objects, enhancing how they communicate, fulfill duties, or manage user interactions.
     </div>
     <br/>
     <div>